List of Date A Live characters: DEM Industries

-One of the largest corporations in the world, it is based out of England having originated out of a defense industry and it is the only known industry that is able to manufacture Realizer Units.
+One of the largest corporations in the world, it is based out of Britain having originated out of a defense industry and it is the only known industry that is able to manufacture Realizer Units.
 The Realizer units equipped by the world's military, police forces, and especially the AST are all made by DEM Industries.
 They are economic rivals with Asgard Electronics, the company that supports Ratatoskr, with operatives who are able to utilize CR Units with experience exceeding that of special forces groups from different countries.
 The "DEM" within their name stands for Deus Ex Machina.
 They're marginally inferior to Ratatoskr in the development of aspects related to Realizer units due to advancing in various fields and oppose their policy of protecting and sheltering the Spirits, as according to them the only way to deal with the Spirits is by destroying them.
 As long as their goals are realized, killing hundreds of people in the process is an acceptable loss and not worth losing sleep over.